bethanyj28/aoc2023/README.md

 This feels super messy, and I'm sure there's a simpler solution here that I'm missing.
 Similarly to day 2, I build somewhat of a solid foundation by regex-ing symbols and numbers and putting those in a list then parsing it within a 3 row window.
 I probably could clean some of this up, like make `parse_rows` more general so I can identify which symbols are gears and do the min/max calculations while parsing the rows to avoid duplicate work.
 The stacking `reduce`s also breaks my brain, but that seems to be the most elixir-y route here.

 \* Note: I ended up cleaning up the `parse_rows` and min/max calculations a bit.
 Next thing I could do is make `parse_rows` slightly less verbose.

+## day 4
+Feeling more comfortable with Elixir!
+I'm sure my code still looks like chaos, but I'm getting more used to pattern matching and the scope that things are updated.